michaeljones/mango/README.md

 Simple data typing along with easy to find, useful transformations make it an ideal tool for quickly messing around with data.

+## How to use

+1. Clone this repository
+2. Run `cargo build`
+3. Run `cat ./examples/json | ./target/debug/mango new`
+4. Press 'i' to insert the first node, this opens a text-prompt.
+5. Type 'standard-in' and press enter to create the node.
+This will also select the node.
+6. Press 'a' to add a node after the selected node.
+Type 'json-parse' and enter.
+7. Press 'a' to add another node.
+Type 'standard-out' and enter'.
+8. Press 'i' to insert a node between the current node & its input.
+Type 'json-keys' and enter.
+9. Press 'q' to exit and run the node graph.
+10. You should see:
+    ```
+    simple
+    secondkey
+    ```
+    Printed to standard out.
+These are the two keys in the json file.

 ## Status